Advanced Placement Opportunity:

 Teacher Licensure Program:

-- Math majors requesting licensure as secondary education teachers are required to take MAT 300, MAT 400, and to meet the requirements for licensure on pp. 84-86.
+- History majors requesting licensure as secondary education teachers are required to take HIS 400 and to meet the requirements for licensure.

 Requirements for a Minor:

-- A grade of “C” or better is required in all courses applicable to the minor.
+- A grade of "C" or better is required in all history courses to count toward the minor.